-If frizzy, dull, unruly are words which define your hair, this is for you.
+If frizzy, dull, and unruly are words that define your hair, this is for you.
 While curly or wavy hair adds to one’s personality, it is often hard to manage and is prone to breakage.
-Hair straightening is one way you can have a frizz free, manageable mane.
+Hair straightening is one way you can have a frizz-free, manageable mane.

 - Mechanism – It is essential that you understand the mechanism and the outcome of the process before going in for hair straightening.
 This procedure affects only the hair shaft and hence newly developing hair shall remain unaffected by this procedure; newly developing hair grows as per its original nature.
 Hence, hair straightening is a temporary procedure and needs to be repeated every 4 – 6 weeks.

 - Products Used – Ensure that good quality products are going to be used.
 Make sure that the products used are as per your hair type and condition.
-Use of chemicals may lead to side effects such as hair loss and dandruff, so it is important to choose a low chemical procedure.
-Before proceeding with the application of chemicals, you must perform the allergy test.
+The use of chemicals may lead to side effects such as hair loss and dandruff, so it is important to choose a low chemical procedure.
+Before proceeding with the application of chemicals, you must perform an allergy test.

-Post Care – Post treatment care is an essential aspect which many people overlook.
+- Post Care – Post-treatment care is an essential aspect which many people overlook.
 This oversight is sometimes responsible for breakage and damage to chemically straightened locks.
-Post-treatment care improves hair texture and forms a protective layer on hair giving it a smoother appearance.
-Get to know these prior to undergoing the procedure, so that you can stock up on the required conditioners and shampoos in advance.
-In order to protect your straightened hair and to keep it healthy, you should only use products recommended by your hair stylist.
+Post-treatment care improves hair texture and forms a protective layer on the hair giving it a smoother appearance.
+Get to know these prior to undergo the procedure, so that you can stock up on the required conditioners and shampoos in advance.
+In order to protect your straightened hair and keep it healthy, you should only use products recommended by your hairstylist.